 Ohio House Speaker Larry Householder and 4 others arrested in $60 million bribery case

-The powerful Republican speaker of the Ohio House and four other people were arrested Tuesday in a $60 million federal bribery investigation, CBS News has confirmed.
-The FBI raided the legislative leader's rural farm, a person briefed on the matter told the Associated Press.
+The powerful Republican speaker of the Ohio House and four associates were arrested Tuesday in a $60 million federal bribery case connected to a taxpayer-funded bailout of Ohio's two nuclear power plants.
+Hours after FBI agents raided Speaker Larry Householder's farm, U.S. Attorney David DeVillers described the ploy as "likely the largest bribery scheme ever perpetrated against the state of Ohio."

-Speaker Larry Householder was one of the driving forces behind a roughly $1 billion financial rescue for Ohio's two nuclear power plants, which appeared to be tied to several targets of the investigation.
-The legislation added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.
+Householder was one of the driving forces behind the nuclear plants' financial rescue, which added a new fee to every electricity bill in the state and directed over $150 million a year through 2026 to the plants near Cleveland and Toledo.
+After Householder's arrest, Ohio Governor Mike DeWine called on him to resign.

-Prosecutors would not discuss details of the case.
-U.S. Attorney David DeVillers' office planned to hold a news conference later in the day.

-Also arrested were Householder adviser Jeffrey Longstreth, longtime Statehouse lobbyist Neil Clark, former Ohio Republican Party Chairman Matthew Borges and Juan Cespedes, co-founder of The Oxley Group, a Columbus-based consulting firm, CBS News confirmed.
+Also arrested were Householder adviser Jeffrey Longstreth, longtime Statehouse lobbyist Neil Clark, former Ohio Republican Party Chairman Matthew Borges and Juan Cespedes, co-founder of The Oxley Group, a Columbus-based consulting firm.

 Previous attempts to bail out the nuclear plants had stalled in the Legislature before Householder became speaker.
 Months after taking over, he rolled out a new plan to subsidize the plants and eliminate renewable energy incentives.
 The proposal was approved a year ago despite opposition from many business leaders and the manufacturing industry.